Randy424/slack-app-script-integration/README.md

 - The current integration was designed to pull input from a google spreadsheet, in the form of a table, via the google spreadsheet API.
 Once consumed, the spreadsheet data is reorganized into a list of slack block objects and submitted to the slack webhook we have created for the workspace.

+- Google App Scripts also provides time sensitive triggers for srcipt execution.
+We have one such trigger pointed at our "buildReport" function.
+The trigger executes every day between 7am and 8am EST. These triggers can be further customized to execute at different time intervals and upon successful edit of the active spreadsheet.

 ### For spreadsheet users

 - Connected Spreadsheet (https://docs.google.com/spreadsheets/d/1dhRKjTKjokHHZ8HhBc3eNDfydU328fYdXSV6PvEteTU/edit#gid=0)